American Southwest

 #101

-1.5 650 Beginning at the end of a track across private land north of Gold Canyon, this short path leads up Hieroglyphic Canyon to a group of petroglyphs beside some seasonal pools.
+1.5 650 Beginning at the end of a residential street north of Gold Canyon, this short path leads up Hieroglyphic Canyon to a group of petroglyphs beside some seasonal pools.

 Peralta